Self-Hosting the Hatchet Control Plane

 When you self-host Hatchet, you're deploying:

-• API Server - REST and gRPC APIs for workflow management
+• API Server - REST APIs for workflow management

-• Engine - Core workflow orchestration and task scheduling
+• Engine - gRPC API for core workflow orchestration and task scheduling

 • Database - PostgreSQL for storing workflow state and metadata